ABOUT ME

 As much as I enjoyed playing baseball with my grandpa, or chasing him with my improvised bow and arrow, I also spent countless hours experimenting with all those things I had available at home.
+My mother always tried to explain me things in a logical way, which I believe fostered my curiosity, and my passion and patience for understanding how things work.
 At the age of eight, I was able to disassemble my bicycle to the bits, service it and rebuild it.
+Later during my teens, I became an avid cyclist, and developed a taste for the outdoors.

 Press fast-forward, and I find myself in 2005 with a master degree in Physics, pursuing my doctoral degree at the ETH Zurich.
 I started skiing, hiking, and discovered the sport of mountain-biking.
 The Alps became my playground.
 I got into assembling bicycles, and experimenting with different suspension systems.